CRUKorg/cruk-pattern-library/docs/guidelines.md

 ### Formatting

 * Never use color codes in a declaration.
 All colors should be defined in the variables file.
-Declarations should use either a color variable, or the css keywords "black" and "white".
 * Color variables should use hex color codes `#000` unless using `rgba()` in raw CSS (SCSS' `rgba()` function is overloaded to accept hex colors as a param, e.g., `rgba(#000, .5)`).
 * Use `//` for comment blocks (instead of `/* */`).
 * Avoid specifying units for zero values, e.g., `margin: 0;` instead of `margin: 0px;`.